ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 			// Allow in places where other blocks are allowed (e.g. directly in the root).
 			allowWhere: '$block',

-			// Each product preview has an id.
-An unique id tells the application which
+			// Each product preview has an ID.
+A unique ID tells the application which
 			// product it represents and makes it possible to render it inside a widget.
 			allowAttributes: [ 'id' ]
 		} );